michaeljclark/rv8/README.md

 # RISC-V Meta Compiler

-A meta compiler that generates RISC-V decoder, disassembler, opcode map (and soon docs) from instruction set meta data.
+A meta compiler that generates RISC-V instruction decoders, disassembler meta data, opcode maps and documentation from instruction set meta data.

 Note: the riscv-isa-sim decoder is included in the decoder benchmark with and without caching enabled.
 The meta compiler